wp-plugins/wpb-woocommerce-product-slider/readme.txt

 See the <a href="http://wordpress.org/plugins/wpb-woo-product-slider/screenshots/">screenshots section</a> for visuals on WPB Woocommerce Product slider features.

-Video Documentation:
+### Video Documentation:

 https://www.youtube.com/watch?v=abgnW7wN5pY&feature=youtu.be

-Plugin Features:
+### Plugin Features:

+* Featured products slider.
+* Latest products slider.
+* Two different theme for slider style.
-* Flat and responsive Design for slider.
+* Flat, responsive and modern design.
 * Shortcode System
 * Advance setting panel.
 * Widget Ready.
-* Two different type slider style.
 * All modern browser support.
 * Very Lightweight & many More

-Pro features:
+### Pro features:

-* Unlimited slider in same page.
+* Amazing shortcode builder with all necessary options.
 * Product slider for specific category products.
 * Product slider for specific products by product id.
 * Product slider for specific products by product SKU.
+* Unlimited slider in same page.
-* Visual Composer element support.
+* Visual Composer custom element.
 * Enable or disable option for the title, category, price even add to cart button also.
 * Control number of product to show in phone, tab, small screen.
 * Shortcode attribute for product image height & width.
+* Product image crop on the fly.
 * Product order & orderby.
-* Works with any WordPress Theme.
+* Works with all WordPress Themes.
 * Build with HTML5 & CSS3.
-* Responsive.
-Work on any device.
 * Easy and user-friendly setup.
-* Well documentation and support.
+* Priority support.
+* Video Documentation.

 == Installation ==

 * Install it as a regular WordPress plugin

-* Before install the plugin make sure you have woocommerce installed already.
+* Before install the plugin make sure you have WooCommerce plugin installed already.

 Method 1 (Upload):